Tiny-Foxes/Translation-Toolkit/README.md

 ## How to use ##

+A pre-release for Windows and Linux has been published on the github.

+Releases properties:
+* Self-contained mode, so you **do not need to install .NET Core** to run the application
+* SingleFileMode, so they generate a single file (+ its associated debug symbols in the .pdb) with everything included in it.

-A pre-release for Windows has been published on the github.
-Simply launch TranslationToolKit.exe and it should open the console application.
+Simply launch TranslationToolKit.exe (on Windows) or TranslationToolKit (on Linux) and it should open the console application.

 ## How to compile ##